-The Sojourner Truth School is seeking motivated and innovative middle school humanities and STEM teachers prepared to serve not only as content experts and classroom teachers but also as mentors and learning coaches in an environment fostering student self-direction.
+The Sojourner Truth School is seeking motivated and innovative middle school humanities, math, ELA, and STEM teachers prepared to serve not only as content experts and classroom teachers but also as mentors and learning coaches in an environment fostering student self-direction.
 Applicants should be inspired by and aligned to Truth’s mission, and excited by the opportunity to expand their influence and the role of teacher by guiding students through goal-setting, the creation of learning plans, and reflection.
 The Sojourner Truth School strongly believes in the expertise and abilities of its teachers, and also that a culturally responsive and culturally sustaining curriculum should be created by those who work in the community and understand the interests and needs of the students therein.
 To this end, teachers at Truth contribute significantly to the curriculum design process.

 Teachers, like all other staff, should be fully invested in Truth’s two Design Principles:

 1. Students need to be prepared for life, not just for school.

 2. Each student’s identity, voice, perspectives, and choices matter.

 ● Serve as the mentor for 13 students;

 ● Co-facilitate an extended, self-directed learning block on a daily basis alongside two other teachers and their mentees;

 ● Create a personalized, competency-based, and student-centered environment that believes in the possibility, promise, and potential in every student;

 ● Support students through goal-setting, the creation of their own learning plans, the implementation of their plans, and ongoing reflection;